Cloud service available with the purchase of a Simulation Mechanical Flex license.

 Create pressure vessels and their components with the included PV-Designer.
 You can also use this tool to produce mesh that conforms to your analysis requirements.
 Use Simulation Mechanical software to simulate the performance of the vessel to help ensure that it satisfies requirements.

 Use failure criteria to address the layer-by-layer properties and fiber orientation of composite parts.
-Simulation Mechanical software works with Simulation Composite Design software to help you decide which composite layout to use, and to analyze within the context of the overall assembly, including its various materials (steel, rubber, and other fibers and composites).
+Simulation Mechanical software works with Helius Composite software to help you decide which composite layout to use, and to analyze within the context of the overall assembly, including its various materials (steel, rubber, and other fibers and composites).